 1. Easy to Get

 When the pet food store is closed, you can still readily find stores that sell rice.
 It is available, unseasoned and unflavored, from most superstores and even convenience stores.
-In fact, there’s a good chance you have some in your cupboard now.
+There’s a good chance you have some in your cupboard now.
 While it shouldn’t be fed as a replacement for a full diet, it is convenient and readily available.

 Cockatiels are not known as overly picky eaters, but they do enjoy some foods and treats more than others.
-While to us, unseasoned rice might seem bland and boring, the same isn’t true of your pet bird, who will enjoy the flavor of this occasional diet additive.
+While to us, unseasoned rice might seem bland, the same isn’t true of your pet bird, which will enjoy the flavor of this occasional diet additive.

-Along with pasta and foods like sweet potato and oatmeal, rice is a healthy source of carbohydrates for your parrot.
-Carbohydrates are a main source of energy and help ensure that dietary fiber is used efficiently and properly.
+Rice is a healthy source of carbohydrates for your parrot.
+Carbohydrates are a main source of energy and also often provide some fiber.
 Although your bird does require carbohydrates, it is important not to feed carb-heavy food in too large quantities.
-Feed in moderation and only occasionally to ensure the best results.
+Feed rice in moderation and only occasionally to ensure the best results.
 A high-carbohydrate diet will result in satiety, and birds that feel full but don’t feel like they’ve gotten enough protein will often resort to feather plucking or may continue to overeat and gain weight.
 It is therefore important to work closely with your vet to understand how you should feed your cockatiel.

-Cockatiels enjoy a balanced and varied diet that primarily consists of seeds but also some fruit and vegetables.
+Cockatiels enjoy a balanced and varied diet that primarily consists of high-quality pellets, nuts, grains, seeds, and some fruits and vegetables.
 Not everything is considered healthy or safe for your cockatiel, however, and you should avoid giving your bird the following foods.

 1. Processed Foods

-You should always avoid feeding any animal processed foods.
-They use salt and sugar, as well as other additives, that can prove harmful to the avian system.
-In most cases, if your cockatiel does pinch a small piece of food off your plate, it should be OK, but you should not feed processed food intentionally and you should prevent the regular taking of food from your plate.
+You should always avoid feeding processed foods to your pets.
+These have salt and sugar, as well as other additives, that can prove harmful to the avian system.
+In most cases, if your cockatiel does pinch a small piece of food off your plate, it should be okay, but you should not feed them processed food intentionally, and you should prevent the regular taking of food from your plate.

-Cockatiels make good pets.
-They are friendly and amenable and can be affectionate.
-They do need space to move, benefit from time with their owners if they are kept alone, and they need a suitable diet that provides all their required nutrients.
+Cockatiels, like all pets, need a suitable diet that provides all their required nutrients.
 Although it should not make up the majority of a bird’s diet, most types of rice are considered safe and make a tasty and healthy treat when fed occasionally and in moderation.
-Although safe when consumed raw, your cockatiel will prefer the rice to be cooked.
-And, although white rice is just as readily eaten and equally beneficial, brown and wild rice are preferred for their improved nutritional contents.
+Although rice is safe when consumed raw, your cockatiel will prefer the rice to be cooked.
+However, when cooking the rice, it is important to not season the rice, and you should not prepare it in cookware made of Teflon.